vinkla/laravel-hashids/README.md

 This facade will dynamically pass static method calls to the `hashids` object in the ioc container which by default is the `HashidsManager` class.

+#### Traits\Hashidable

+This trait will add various shorthand support directly on Model class which will help faster access to encoding/decoding of hash for id's or any other string specific to that particular `Model`.

 #### HashidsServiceProvider

 This class contains no public methods of interest.
 This class should be added to the providers array in `config/app.php`.
 This class will setup ioc bindings.